 1. What they say

 3. What other characters say about them

-This is also a great way to collect some memorable quotes - they could be just one word or a short phrase, which you can then use as evidence and example in your PEA paragraphs.
+This is also a great way to collect some memorable quotations - they could be just one word or a short phrase - which you can then use as evidence and example in your PEA paragraphs.

 Another way is to track the character throughout the play.
-Macbeth appears in all five acts, so by seeing what he says, what he does, and what others say about him, makes it easy to identify how his character has developed.
-Macbeth starts as the hero in the opening and is presented as a villain in the final scenes.
-This connects to how we understand the structure of the play too, if you can identify all of this then you'll put forward a persuasive answer!
+Macbeth appears in all five acts, so by seeing what he says, what he does, and what others say about him, it is easy to identify how his character has developed.
+Macbeth starts as the hero at the opening and is presented as a villain in the final scenes.
+This connects to how we understand the structure of the play too - if you can identify all of this, then you'll put forward a persuasive answer!